-A lock stitch that is a built-in feature of some automatic machines will have the ability to start small with a single stitch moving forward and backward.
-The best way to navigate this stitch on a new machine is to consult the user’s manual and find how the stitching mechanism works.
+A lock stitch is a built-in feature of some computerized machines.
+It will have the ability to start small with a single stitch moving forward and backward.
+The best way to navigate this stitch on a new machine is to consult the sewing machine manual and find out how the stitching mechanism works.

-A machine without an automatic lock can simply start with small stitches and sew two to four stitches on the spot as a way of jamming the stitches together.
-This is done at the beginning and the end of the stitch line.
+- Start with small stitches (L 0.5 or less) and sew two to four stitches on the spot as a way of jamming the stitches together.

-- Remember to leave a tail of thread at the beginning and the end of the line of stitching.
+- Leave a tail of thread at the beginning and the end of the line of stitching.

 - Use the point of a pin to pull the loop through so there are two threads visible on the wrong side of the fabric.

-- You can knot these together or sew them with a double back stitch to the wrong side of the fabric.
+- Knot these together on the wrong side of the fabric.

 Advantages of a Lock Stitch